 According to Kristen Hansen, the Executive Director at Chancellor’s Village in Fredericksburg, Virginia, the information obtained from QuietCare “has improved our ability to catch issues early, without being invasive.”
 Because the QuietCare system of smart sensors works behind the scenes, monitoring residents’ activity patterns and movements as they go about their day, Chancellor’s Village can offer an extra measure of safety and security.
 Residents, who barely notice QuietCare, retain their dignity and live an independent lifestyle.

-The night staff appreciates the way QuietCare functions as an extra set of eyes and ears.
-By setting the Wander feature on QuietCare from 10 p.m. to 6 a.m., the staff will automatically be notified if a resident leaves their apartment anytime during that period.
-As Hansen explains, “If a bedroom door opens late at night our staff gets an alert and a staffer can meet the resident in the hall.
+The night team members appreciates the way QuietCare functions as an extra set of eyes and ears.
+By setting the Wander feature on QuietCare from 10 p.m. to 6 a.m., the team members will automatically be notified if a resident leaves their apartment anytime during that period.
+As Hansen explains, “If a bedroom door opens late at night our team members gets an alert and a staffer can meet the resident in the hall.
 Even if the person is fine, and there’s not an emergency, it’s a level of care and concern that provides peace of mind.”
 After all, she says, “Who doesn’t want to see a friendly face coming down the hall?”
-The staff at Chancellor’s Village can work the night shift with a feeling of confidence that the residents are well looked after.
+The team members at Chancellor’s Village can work the night shift with a feeling of confidence that the residents are well looked after.

-Family members appreciate the insights that Lehman and her staff provide.
+Family members appreciate the insights that Lehman and her team members provide.
 She uses QuietCare data to “share with family members issues as they arise.”
-In addition to the objective reports, Lehman says family members “feel more relaxed knowing we have a system like QuietCare that can help our staff provide assistance.
+In addition to the objective reports, Lehman says family members “feel more relaxed knowing we have a system like QuietCare that can help our team members provide assistance.
 It really puts their mind at ease.”

 This post was courtesy of Intel-GE Care Innovations™.